psychofield256/GamerProject/docs/sprites.rst

 Sprites
 =======

 Everything have a sprite.
 And if you want to add something to the game, then the thing you add needs a sprite.
 If you are not a graphist, but want to train, I'd be pleased that you do while creating your contents for my game.

 As I'm not a graphist myself, I had to use resources from opengameart.

 The file must be an image.
 The size is arbitrary (the image will be resized before printing).
-The files must be placed in: ``resources/<items|skills|monsters>/<id>.png``
+The files must be placed in:
+``resources/<items|skills|monsters>/<id>.png``

+For monsters, an animation and a fight sprite are needed.
+For now, there is no support.
+I think I will do a second file for the fight sprite.
+..
+Thus, the file will contain the both, which will be separated before use in the code.

+.. , a
+.. monster resource is divided in 2 files:

+.. - fs (fight sprite)
+.. - mf (map frames)

-For monsters, the sprite is an animation.
-Thus, the file will be a spritesheet, containing frames organized as follow:
+The animation file will be a spritesheet, containing frames organized as follow:

 +-------------+-------------+-----+
 | Direction 1 | Direction 2 | ... |